 - Transfer applicable college credit to most 4-year colleges and universities in Virginia

 Earning college credit while still in high school saves students time and money.
 Credit earned for many dual-enrollment courses may be applied toward a degree or certificate once the student is enrolled in college.
 Students should consult the individual institution’s transfer guide to determine which courses will transfer.

-Dual-enrollment classes maintain the same high-quality educational standards as those taught on campus at John Tyler Community College.
+Dual-enrollment classes are taught by qualified high school faculty and maintain the same high-quality educational standards as those taught on campus at John Tyler Community College.
 Teachers are required to have credentials that are comparable to college instructors and use textbooks and syllabi that are aligned with the college curriculum.
-Check with your guidance counselor to learn about the specific dual enrollment offerings at your school.
+Dual enrollment course options vary at each school, therefore, it is necessary for you to check with your school counselor guidance counselor to learn about the available offerings at your school.

 Advantages to taking dual-enrolled courses:

 - Saves time and money

 - May shorten the time to post-secondary degree completion

 - Gives students early exposure to the academic rigors of a college-level course

 High school juniors and seniors that meet the College’s academic requirements for the program may pursue dual enrollment participation..
 Students must achieve a satisfactory score on the appropriate college placement tests and complete required program documents provided by their school counselor.

 To be eligible for dual enrollment coursework, students must: